Trevor Story Preview, Player Props: Red Sox vs. Astros

-On Monday, Trevor Story (coming off going 1-for-4) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Cristian Javier.
+On Tuesday, Trevor Story (on the back of going 0-for-4) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Justin Verlander.
 First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Yankees.
+He had a hitless showing in his last game (0-for-4) against the Astros.

 Trevor Story Game Info & Props vs. the Astros